 Historically, individuals with IDD have been denied the right to vote due to ideas surrounding competency.
 While voter turnout for people with disabilities has now increased and many more people with IDD exercise their right to vote, laws regarding people with IDD voting still differ state-to-state.
 Additionally, those with guardianship have traditionally been systematically denied the right to vote due to the same assumption that guardianship means they are not “competent” enough to vote.

 There are also structural barriers that prevent individuals with IDD from voting.
 Despite several federal laws protecting the voting rights of individuals with disabilities, many polling places remain inaccessible for mobility devices, individuals who are blind or have low vision, or those who require physical assistance with voting.
 Even alternate methods of voting can be inaccessible — as recently as this year, disability advocates in North Carolina filed a lawsuit against the state’s board of elections, stating that the absentee ballots being used were inaccessible to voters with vision disabilities.

 In 2017, the Council on Quality and Leadership (CQL) conducted a study reviewing Personal Outcome Measures© interviews from approximately 1,300 individuals with IDD.
-Their findings indicate some common barriers to voting for people with IDD:
+Their findings indicate some common barriers to voting for people with intellectual and developmental disabilities:

 - Only 56.7% of people with IDD participate in voting.

 - Those who primarily communicate with assistive communication devices were 4.5 times less likely to vote than those who primarily use verbal communication.